History of Trumpington Parish Church

 Under the Tower is the stone base of what was probably a wooden Medieval village cross, found when the foundations were being dug for the current War Memorial.

-The stone base of the former village cross, known as the Stokton Cross, Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+The stone base of the former village cross, Stockton Cross, under the Tower, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

-The stone base of the former village cross, known as the Stokton Cross, Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+The stone base of the former village cross, Stockton Cross, under the Tower, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

 There is a fine peal of 8 bells in the Tower.
 There were 6 until 1956 when 5 were recast at Loughborough and 3 new ones added, including a new tenor, courtesy of Miss Kitty Willers in memory of her parents and I think Miss Lawrence (her aunt).
 The Medieval tenor bell was cracked and resided for many years at the base of the Tower.
 In the early 1990s it was successfully repaired using a modern cold weld technique by the Whitechapel Foundry and re-hung in the Bell Chamber and used as a Sanctus Bell .
 When the Vicar and Churchwardens went to Loughborough to see the new bells, they overtook Miss Willers on her Scooter when nearly there!